Aslan Karatsev: Early life

-Career

 Junior career

-Karatsev played his first junior match in September 2007 at the age of 14 at a grade 5 tournament in Russia.
-Although being his junior debut, it would be his only junior tournament until May 2009 where he started to play consistently in junior tennis.
-He made his junior grand slam debut at the 2011 Junior French Open after qualifying for the main draw but lost in the first round.
-He then participated in 2011 Junior Wimbledon with resulted in him again losing in the first round and then the 2011 Junior US Open where he won his first round match but lost in the second round.
-In doubles, he was known for partnering good friend Evgeny Karlovskiy in most tournaments and the pair made the quarterfinals of the 2011 Junior French Open.
-He ended his junior career after the 2011 US Open with a career-high ranking of No. 47 (attained on August 8, 2011) and a win–loss record of 76–48 in singles and 26–16 in doubles.
+In 2007, Karatsev played his first junior match, at the age of 14, at a Grade-5 tournament in Russia.
+Although being his debut, it would be his only apparition until May 2009, where he started to play consistently at junior-level competitions across his country.
+He has won multiple U-14 tennis events all over Russia.

+Karatsev had mixed results on ITF junior circuit, being less successful at international jr. events.
+He made his major jr. debut at the 2011 French Open, where he qualified for the main draw but lost in the first round.
+He then played at 2011 Wimbledon Championships, but was defeated again in the first round.
+Later that season, Karatsev played at the 2011 US Open, where he reached the second round.
+In doubles, the Russian partnered with compatriot and friend Evgeny Karlovskiy in most jr. events, including all four majors.
+Their best result was the quarterfinals at the 2011 French Open.

+He reached an ITF junior combined ranking of No. 47 on 8 August 2011 and a win–loss record of 76–48 in singles and 26–16 in doubles.